 This Chocolate Peanut Butter Pretzel Clusters is the perfect family snack or handmade gift for the holidays.
 Nom.
 Nom.
 Nom.
 A big thank you to Jessica for sharing this family-favorite with us today!

 We’ve got sweets on the brain.
 During the holiday season (and over Valentine’s Day) our family comes together to whip up some favorite treats in the kitchen.

-Delicious treats that are hassle free and easy to prepare and that are yummy, crunchy and kid-friendly are the BEST.
-We make a lot of cereal treats (like Cheerios Snack Crunch and Mocha Puppy Chow), because I tend to buy cereal on sale and snack-food is one way to use it up in a non-breakfast way.
-Not only are cereal treats so good to eat, they are easy to make that kids can jump right in and help.
+These delicious treats that are hassle-free and easy to prepare and that are yummy, crunchy and kid-friendly are the BEST.
+We make a lot of cereal treats (like Cheerios Snack Crunch and Mocha Puppy Chow) because I tend to buy cereal on sale and snack-food is one way to use it up in a non-breakfast way.
+Not only are cereal treats good to eat, but they are also so easy to make that kids can jump right in and help.

 Chocolate Pretzel Clusters require just a few basic ingredients: pretzels, chocolate, cheerios, marshmallows, and sometimes peanuts.